 D&B Privacy Notice

-Dun & Bradstreet (D&B) is the world's leading source of business information and insight.
-Since 1841, Dun & Bradstreet has collected information about businesses to deliver products and services that assist our customers in making critical commercial decisions.
-Dun & Bradstreet's global business database contains more than 300 million business records.
-Some of the information we collect may be classified as “personal data” under European Union (EU) law as it is information relating to an individual (e.g. a sole trader, a partnership, a company director, a beneficial owner, a trustee, a professional contact etc).
+Dun & Bradstreet (D&B) helps companies around the world improve their business performance.
+The global leader in commercial data and analytics, we glean insight from data to enable our customers to connect with the prospects, suppliers, clients and partners that matter most.
+Since 1841, companies of every size rely on Dun & Bradstreet to help them manage risk and reveal opportunity Dun & Bradstreet's global business database contains more than 330 million business records.
+Some of the information we collect may be classified as "personal data" under European Union (EU) law as it is information relating to an individual (e.g. a sole trader, a partnership, a company director, a beneficial owner, a trustee, a professional contact etc).
 This privacy notice provides the information we are required to give in relation to the processing of personal data under EU law.

 This privacy notice is produced in accordance with the General Data Protection Regulation 2016/679 and applies to all Dun & Bradstreet companies registered in the EU and those outside the EU when they carry out business information activities on residents of the EU or offer goods or services to businesses in the EU.
 The Data Protection Officer for D&B can be contacted on EUDPO@dnb.com.

 What Information Do We Collect and Why?